roblaing/erlang-webapp-howto/unit3/README.md

 <em>PG...Oh god not nother Postgres client in Erlang...</em>, <a href="https://github.com/erleans/pgo">pgo</a>.

-Other choices include using the database bundled with OTP, Mnesia, and the standard libraries also include ODBC support which should make most databases accessible.
+Other choices include using the database bundled with OTP, Mnesia, and the standard libraries also include ODBC support which should make nearly every database accessible.
 As I mentioned in
 <a href="https://github.com/roblaing/swipl-webapp-howto/tree/master/unit3">Unit 3</a> of my SWI Prolog web application
-tutorial (which I'm redoing here in Erlang), I'm no fan of Microsoft's ODBC "standard" whose poor documentation cost me several hours.
+tutorial (which I'm redoing here in Erlang), I'm no fan of Microsoft's poorly documentated ODBC "standard".

-I'm assuming you have PosgreSQL (or MySQL, or whatever you want to use) installed and running on your computer.
+I'm assuming you have PostgreSQL (or MySQL, or whatever you want to use) installed and running on your computer.
 If not, head to <a href="https://www.postgresql.org/">https://www.postgresql.org/</a> and follow the instructions.

 In this tutorial, I'm recreating a project from Udacity's Steve Huffman course which he called ASCIIChan.
 This lets